 Injuries don’t only happen in the swimming pool, there are also a lot of slip and fall accidents that arise in areas surrounding the pool.
 Must pool owners make the mistake of using slippery materials when surrounding the pool and it leads to more accidents than they can imagine.
 This can be considered as negligence from your own part, there is the need to use nonslippery materials when surrounding the pool and you should take professional advice from contractors before you make any decision when surrounding the pool.
 Whenever there are a slip and fall accident, it is required by law for juries and judges to take into account all the factors surrounding the environment where the slip and fall happen.

 What Are The Risk Associated With Swimming Pool?

 The first common accident is drowning; It is important for pool owners to ensure that all the children using their pool know fully how to swim if possible draft a user agreement that will be signed by a parent or guardian which prove that their kids know how to swim.
 You should also provide adult supervisors throughout the swimming area so that they put their eyes on and ensure nothing goes wrong.

 How To Avoid Pool Related Claims

-As pool owner the best way to avoid claims is to make sure that you have employ every possible security and safety measure that is needed by your state, when you do that, even if an accident happens there would be less liabilities on your part.
-If you’re a home owner make sure to lock the gates to your pools so that unwanted guests cannot access your pool.
-Any child that’s going to use your pool should be under supervision and you should ensure all the pool facilities are working appropriately; you should have multiple lifesaving floatation’s in your pool for extra safety.
+As a pool owner, the best way to avoid claims is to make sure that you have employed every possible security and safety measure that is needed by your state, when you do that, even if an accident happens there would be fewer liabilities on your part.
+If you’re a homeowner make sure to lock the gates to your pools so that unwanted guests cannot access your pool.
+Any child that’s going to use your pool should be under the supervision and you should ensure all the pool facilities are working appropriately; you should have multiple lifesaving floatation’s in your pool for extra safety.